-You can still enjoy the walking trails around it, one leads you to a whale watching platform which is the perfect spot to watch blue, humpback and southern right wales as they make the journey south for winter.
-Unfortunately we were there at the wrong time of year, September to November is when it all happens.
+You can still enjoy the walking trails around it, one leads you to a whale watching platform which is the perfect spot to watch blue, humpback and southern right whales as they make the journey south for winter.
+Unfortunately, we were there at the wrong time of year, September to November is when it all happens.

-This spot is definitely worth a visit, especially if you love rocks as much as Australia.
+This spot is definitely worth a visit, especially if you love rocks as much as the Australians.
 You follow a wooden walkway until it crosses the aforementioned canal where you can watch the waves crashing into the rocks and surge into the pool below you.
 It’s mesmerising.

 I saw one kayaker who was brave enough to face the current without getting smashed into the rocks, and one snorkeller who only just escaped as soon as he realised where he was heading and swam back trying to look like he meant to go there and was totally cool with it but inside was absolutely panicking.

-There is a teeny to beach that you can relax on and snorkel from, just steer clear of the canal unless you’re a very strong swimmer.
+There is a teeny tiny beach that you can relax on and snorkel from, just steer clear of the canal unless you’re a very strong swimmer.

 As you leave Canal Rocks, Google Maps will tell you to join Highway 10 as the fastest route south, but this time you definitely should take the coastal route, Caves Road, and stop as many times as you like along the way at whatever beach, rock or cave takes your fancy.